Our Stories

 She came up with a new plan.

 “I manage to save 15 cents a day from my fish business.
-With that I can build the first stone house in the village after a year.
+With that, I can build the first stone house in the village after a year.
 Everyone wants a stone house, but the neighbours also think that it is not for our kind of people.

 “If I have a stone house, they will see that things can be done differently.
 And then they will also start moving.
 Just wait,” Kossegui said.

-Meet Kaushalya Bisht
+Meet Kaushalya

 Sustainability, Interconnectedness, Decentralisation.

-Kaushalya Bisht is an Elected Women Representative from Uttarakhand, India, a remote region at the foothills of the Himalayas.
+Kaushalya is an Elected Women Representative from Uttarakhand, India, a remote region at the foothills of the Himalayas.
 The Hunger Project worked with her to develop the skills she needs to make change for her community as a representative through our SWEEP program (Strengthening Women’s Empowerment through Electoral Processes).
 As part of this program, The Hunger Project trains Elected Women to read, write, speak and lead the political agenda to improve education, health, and nutrition in their villages.

 Uttarakhand is the only state in India where village communities come together to protect and nurture their forests by forming forest councils.
 The forests are a lifeline for women.
 They provide wood for them to build their houses, dry wood for fires and fodder for their cattle.
 Ensuring the sustainability of the forests is crucial for survival in the village.